 The cost of a gas fireplace insert from either company will largely depend on the size of your fireplace.
 Smaller sizes may cost somewhere in the range of $300, while larger sizes may run north of $600.

 Ash Vacuum for Pellet Stoves

 Keeping any type of heating stove can be a challenge due to the ashy mess they typically leave behind.
 Thankfully, these models, due to the composition of the pellets, often leave much less mess to deal with when compared to traditional wood-burning stoves.

 Unfortunately, burning any type of material is going to leave some type of residue, but with an ash vacuum, cleanup is fast, simple and efficient.

 The key to choosing the right vacuum to get rid of ash is to look at the filtering methods.
 Ash from a stove can be very fine, and if not handled properly, this fine ash can be spread through the air or even ground itself into the carpet or other fabric materials.

 This is why having a filtered, dedicated vacuum is important.
 The right vacuum can not only quickly remove the ash, but it can prevent the fine particles from escaping and causing other problems through the use of specialized filters.

 Below is a list of some of the best pellet stove ash vacuums:

 - PowerSmith PAVC101 10 Amp Ash Vacuum

-The PowerSmith PAV10110 Amp Ash Vacuum is specifically designed to clean up ashes from pellet stoves, even if the ashes are still warm.
+The PowerSmith PAV10110 Amp Ash Vacuum is specifically designed to clean up ashes from, even if the they are still warm.
 This is a big benefit in that you don’t have to wait until your stove has completed cooled, leaving you in the cold, before cleaning.